ma225tq/lighthouse-sensor-bot/backend/app/utils/README_charts.md

 - `factual_correctness` - Measures the factual accuracy of the model's response
 - `semantic_similarity` - Measures how semantically similar the response is to the ground truth
-- `context_recall` - Measures how well the model retrieves relevant context
 - `faithfulness` - Measures how faithful the model is to the retrieved context
 - `bleu_score` - BLEU score for measuring translation quality
 - `non_llm_string_similarity` - String similarity without using LLM
 - `rogue_score` - ROUGE score for measuring summarization quality
-- `string_present` - Checks if specific strings are present in the response